 So, what stops them from getting the right omnichannel marketing strategy off the ground?
 Clearly, it is the lack of a foolproof strategy that will help create the difference.

-Here is how you can improve your omnichannel retailing strategy.
+Here is how you can improve your omnichannel retail strategy.

 1. Identify your Target Buyers/Customers